zpropheter/Jamf-Log-Grabber/README.md

 - 3 Custom apps to configure for your own log gathering

 ## Installation

+> [!TIP]
+> You can use the method below to get the most up to date version of Jamf Log Grabber.
+If you want, you can also copy and paste the entire script to a scripts payload as outlined below, but it will be a static version instead.

 Create a Jamf Pro policy that runs the following bash script:
 - `curl -sSL https://jamf.it/get-logs | bash`